Woodview Independent Senior Living

 And Open Common Areas For Resident Social Gatherings And Activities

-ActivitiesMonthly activities and games; weekly/monthly activities.
+ActivitiesMonthly activities and games

-Specific ProgramsTransportation to doctor/medical appointments, Monthly apartment cleanings, Weekly/monthly activities, games, and movies, Outdoor peaceful garden areas, Monthly events and game nights.
+Specific ProgramsTransportation to doctor/medical appointments, Monthly apartment cleanings, Weekly/monthly activities, games, and movies, Outdoor peaceful garden areas, Monthly events and game nights

 Religious ServicesNon-denominational bible studies